inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 Nowadays, almost all Ethernet networks operate using full-duplex point-to-point connections between hosts and switches.
 This means that there are no collisions, and the behavior of the MAC component is much simpler than in classic Ethernet that used coaxial cables and hubs.
-The INET framework contains two MAC modules for Ethernet: the :ned:`EthernetMac` is simpler to understand and easier to extend, because it supports only full-duplex connections.
+Two MAC modules for Ethernet are provided by the INET framework: the
+:ned:`EthernetMac` is simpler to understand and easier to extend, because it supports only full-duplex connections.
 The :ned:`EthernetCsmaMac` module implements the full MAC functionality including CSMA/CD, it can